gluster/distaf/docs/HOWTO.md

 #### About the test case metadata
 Each test case has three or four metadata about the test case.
 These fields explain on what conditions, the test case can be run.

 * `runs_on_volume: ALL` - This explains on what all volume types this test case can be run.
 The possible values are "distribute, replicate, dist_rep, disperse, dist_disperse".
 As of now DiSTAF only does string comparison, so the value should match.
-Alternatevely you can mention ALL, which will be expaned to all possible volume types.
+Alternatively you can mention ALL, which will be expanded to all possible volume types.
 The tiered volume type will be added soon.
-* `runs_on_protocol: glusterfs` - The posssible mount protocols which can be used to run this test case with.
+* `runs_on_protocol: glusterfs` - The possible mount protocols which can be used to run this test case with.
 The possible values are glusterfs and nfs.
 The samba and cifs will be added soon.
 * `reuse_setup: True` - If your test case requires a fresh setup of volume (e.g glusterfind), this should be set to False.
 If your testcase can reuse the existing setup, please set it to True.

 We plan to have few more metadata soon.
 Like `testcase_tags` and `runs_on_server_version` etc.